 Get Creative with your “From” Station!

 Luni was a small station in the middle of nowhere that not many people travelled from, before Bikaner on the line.
 But because there are quotas from each station that a train calls at, there were still standard price tickets for sale to my destination as opposed to paying several hundred rupees extra for Tatkal.
-This may or may not be a “grey area” but the ticket office sold it to me without questioning and the ticket inspector on the train seemed quite happy.
+The ticket office sold this to me without questioning and the ticket inspector on the train seemed quite happy.
 You can only buy tickets with a different “getting on point” in person.

 Safety Tips for Travel on Indian Railways